 Apart from the impact on your budget, you can work within these parameters to build a log cabin you want.
 Maybe right now you can’t afford all the living space you want to have.
 Look into building a small cabin that meets your needs for now, or even DIY an affordable tiny house by building a pallet cabin.

 By including an unfinished basement you will save money now and still have cheap square footage that you can upgrade later on.

 You can plan in an outdoor room that will increase your usable square footage at a fraction of the cost of finished interior spaces.
 The natural transition to the outdoors meshes perfectly with the log home lifestyle.

 When you are considering log cabin flooring, remember that not every flooring choice will work in a basement.
 Because a basement floor is below grade and made of concrete, there are concerns about moisture and humidity that will affect your flooring choices.

 Some new glues used for glue-down flooring offer a moisture barrier and engineered hardwood floors are stable across the grain and able to handle fluctuating humidity without buckling.
+It's a good idea to install underlayment prior to the flooring.
 There are hardwood flooring styles suitable for any situation and to match every taste.

 Hardwood flooring is rated for suitability and wear resistance by the Janka Hardness Scale.
 The higher the number, the harder the wood is and the better it will resist wear and tear when installed on your floor.